VIDEOS PERFORMANCES WRITINGS PUBLICATIONS

 ongoing

-My interest in Cory’s shearwater began during a residency in the Azores (Walk & Talk festival, summer 2021), when I was inspired by the raucous sound of these birds returning to their breeding grounds at night.
+My interest in Cory’s shearwater began during a residency in the Azores (Walk & Talk), when I was inspired by the raucous sound of these birds returning to their breeding grounds at night.
 The Cory’s shearwater (Calonectris borealis) is an elusive species of nocturnal seabird that nests in underground burrows on small islands of the North Atlantic Ocean.

 Cagarros Listening Assembly (listening session-performance)